iipc/jwarc/README.md

 available from the [releases page](https://github.com/iipc/jwarc/releases).
 These start faster than cross-platform jar version and do not require Java to be installed.

-If you would like to build the native binaries from source install [GraalVM](https://github.com/oracle/graal/releases) and [Maven](https://maven.apache.org/) and then run:
+If you would like to build a native binary from source install [GraalVM](https://github.com/oracle/graal/releases) and [Maven](https://maven.apache.org/) and then run:

     JAVA_HOME=path/to/graalvm mvn package -Pnative-image

-**Known issue:** In order to use HTTPS with the native builds the file libsunec.so (Linux) or libsunec.dylib (MacOS) needs to be in the current working directory.
-We hope to have a better solution to this problem in future releases, see [GraalVM's documentation] for more details.
+**Known issue:** In order to use HTTPS with the native binaries the file libsunec.so (Linux) or libsunec.dylib (MacOS) needs to be in the current working directory.
+We hope to have a better solution to this problem in future releases, see the [GraalVM documentation](https://github.com/oracle/graal/blob/master/substratevm/JCA-SECURITY-SERVICES.md#native-implementations) for more details.

 ## Examples